deepomicslab/LocalHGT/README.md

 | to_split_reads  | number of split reads mapped to the to_pos  |
 | cross_split_reads  | number of split reads supported the breakpoint pair  |
 |pair_end| number of paired-end reads supported the breakpoint pair     |

+Note:
+- Before conducting the analysis, it is advisable to filter out any instances of gene transfer between different contigs of the same species that may be present in the results.
+For example, GUT_GENOME000031_1 and GUT_GENOME000031_2 belong to the same species, the detected HGT breakpoint pairs or HGT events between them should be discarded.

 ###  HGT events
 HGT event result is like